justjake/quickjs-emscripten/doc/classes/quickjsvm.md

 its veturn value.

-To implement an async function, create a promise with [newPromise](quickjsvm.md#newpromise), then return the deferred promise handle from `deferred.promise` from your function implementation:
+To implement an async function, create a promise with [newPromise](quickjsvm.md#newpromise), then return the deferred promise handle from `deferred.handle` from your function implementation:

 ```
 const deferred = vm.newPromise()
 someNativeAsyncFunction().then(deferred.resolve)
-return deferred.promise
+return deferred.handle
 ```

 **Parameters:**